 Regardless of which of these you are, we want to provide an overview to simplify things as we work together.
 (If you do not yet have an active model account with us, you can create one yourself at our registration page or, if you have trouble, just email us via our contact page and we’ll get you set up.)

 What is Gothic and Alternative Modeling?

 Despite the popular opinion that Gothic and Alternative models are mimes with wild hair or modern relics trapped in tragic black and white victorian photos, nothing could be further from the truth.

 While black is often present to some degree in many forms of alternative modeling, it’s often simply there to provide contrast and definition for a colorful array of hues, with a love of vibrant makeup and fantastic outfits being quite common.
 (Cosplay, fantasy, scifi, pinup, club, and cirque du soleil looks are just as often included in this world as CyberGoth, Victorian, or Steampunk ones.)

 The need for self-expression is the driving factor behind alternative modeling, which is extremely embracing of a wide variety of ages, sizes, tattoos, piercings, and even scars.
 (In most ways, alternative modeling is the antithesis of traditional fashion modeling–especially since many alternative models don’t begin modeling until their late twenties or after they’ve had a child.)

-If you already have a photographer and photos you’re ready to submit, go down to the Things To Remember section below.
+If you already have a photographer and photos you’re ready to submit, click the Submission Tutorial Image below.

-If you’re just getting started or don’t have a photographer, follow our Beginning Models Walkthrough below.
+If you’re just getting started or don’t have a photographer, follow our Beginning Models Walkthrough by clicking the image below.

 Once you’ve done a few of these shoots and submitted them as Galleries to DGM, you should know if you enjoy alternative modeling.
-If you do, move on to the next section.
+If you do, click the image below.